stajichlab/SOP_data/Data_and_Code/Jbrowse_Instructions.md

 I’ve added a track for both SNPs and INDELs.
 If you’ve run Jason’s full GATK pipeline you’ll get these two files from snpEff.
 I’ve added the bgzip compressed files `Exophiala.Run1.selected.INDEL.vcf.gz` and `Exophiala.Run1.selected.SNP.vcf.gz`.

-If you have `.vcf` files that are not compressed you can compress them with
+If you have `.vcf` files that are not compressed you can compress them with:
 ```
 module load bcftools
 bgzip FILE.vcf